HorizonRDK/tros_en/docs/quick_demo/demo_render.md

 2. Confirm that the PC can access the X3 board via the network3.

-#### X86 platform

-1. Confirm that the X86 platform system is Ubuntu 20.04 and tros.b has been successfully installed.

 ### Usage

-#### Horizon RDK / X86
+#### Horizon RDK

-1. Log in to the Horizon RDK or X86 via SSH and start the relevant programs on the board side:
+1. Log in to the Horizon RDK via SSH and start the relevant programs on the board side:

 ```shell
 source /opt/tros/setup.bash